CenterForDigitalHumanities/aviation-dashboard/documentation/flight-restrictions.md

 - The most restrictive condition always takes precedence
 - Temperature restrictions are evaluated independently but can upgrade the overall status
 - All thresholds are applied consistently across both dashboards (dashboard.html and dashboard5.html)
-- The demo.html page shows 11 scenarios demonstrating all restriction levels
+- The [demo page](demo.html) shows 11 scenarios demonstrating all restriction levels

 ---